joaovictordesouzaduarte/Sales_Forecasting/README.md

 ![Rossmann](https://user-images.githubusercontent.com/81034654/120236058-cb01a200-c231-11eb-8c27-48e46658765a.jpg)

 <h1> 1) Business problem </h1>
 The stores of the Rossmann drugstore chain need to be restored and the CEO needs to decide how much is going to be dedicated to the restoration of each one.
-The Chief Financial Officer (CFO) requested forecast models for the Analytics team to support his decision that how much budget in each store needs to be allocated.
+The Chief Financial Officer (CFO) required forecast models for the Analytics team to support his decision that how much budget in each store needs to be allocated.

 <h1> 2) Business results </h1>